jadhavarun94/flutter_bloc_example/README.md

 # flutter_bloc_example
-This is a best example to understand bloc pattern
+This is a best example to understand bloc state management approach